Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Advanced_Algorithms/Report.md

             row.append(0)
 ```

-A function that implements the function of adding nodes.
+- To add a node to the graph:

-- Firstly, check the current number of vertices stored into the variable `n`.
+    - First, get the current number of vertices `n`.
-- Second, add the value of the new node directly to the vertex list.
+    - Add the new node value to the `vertices` list.
-- Third, create a list of length `n + 1` (since the number of nodes becomes n + 1 after the new node is added), all with value 0 (the new node doesn't have any edges yet), as a new element of the edge list of the graph.
+    - Create a new row for the adjacency matrix with `n + 1` zeros, representing no edges for the new node.
-- Fourth, add the new list to the edge list `adj_mat` of the graph.
+    - Append this new row to the adjacency matrix `adj_mat`.
-- **Fifth, except for the newly added element of the edge list (which happens to be at the end of the queue), All existing rows of the adjacency matrix (except the last row of the new addition) are appended with a value `0`, indicating that the new vertex is not connected to any other vertex. **
+    - **For all existing rows (except the new one), append a `0` to indicate no connection to the new node.**

 4.